 Image here

-To provide access to lesser known or understudied literary and historical texts from the Near East, in the form of databases of transcribed and encoded archival material
+Preserving and providing access to lesser known or understudied literary and historical texts from the Near East, in the form of databases of transcribed and encoded archival material.

 The scope of our archival material has expanded beyond the Andrews Diaries to include diaries and letters written by some of the lesser-known figures in Egyptology, including the unpublished writings of some of the 'hidden' women of early Egyptology - the wives of archaeologists.
 These women had prominent roles in archaeological circles, yet they are mostly forgotten since their records were personal letters and diaries, now dispersed in little-known family or institutional archives.
 The life writings of these women add important and unique historiographical context to the social and archaeological history of the time, and provide a unique and detailed overview of discipline formation, gendered labor, and social and intellectual networks in Egypt during this period.